josephryan/isoblat/README.md

 use BLAT to ASSESS an ASSEMBLY - this program parses the output of a BLAT run of transcriptome vs. a genome

-# BAA stands for use BLAT to ASSESS an ASSEMBLY
+<pre># BAA stands for use BLAT to ASSESS an ASSEMBLY
 # Copyright (C) 2012,2013 Joseph F. Ryan
 #
 # This program is free software: you can redistribute it and/or modify